MinecraftForge/Documentation/docs/concepts/registries.md

 * If no other errors or exceptions occur, the field will be injected
 * If all of the above rules do not apply, no action will be taken (and a message may be logged)

-`@ObjectHolder`-annotated fields are injected with their values after their corresponding registry's `RegistryEvent.Register` event is fired.
+`@ObjectHolder`-annotated fields are injected with their values after their corresponding registry's `RegistryEvent.Register` event is fired, along with the `RegistryObject`s.

 !!! note
     If the object does not exist in the registry when it is to be injected, a debug message will be logged and no value will be injected.